 Others who relocated from Pittsfield to Detroit that same year include: George & Helen Mears, Angelo Constand, Henry B. Beach, Francis E. McMahon, Ettore Vecello, Mrs. Carrie Sweeney, Frank & Laura Ryniski, William & Alice Kowulske, Albert Zanda, Joseph B Oliver, Arthur J Blais.
 No connection has been found to link these folks with Antanas.
 Did he travel alone?

 Anthony’s whereabouts after 1923, when city directories indicate he left for Detroit, Michigan, are unknown.
-His two nieces (Charles’ daughters) recall that one legged “Uncle Tony” arrived on Easter with solid chocolate bunnies for them (one Easter, many Easters?).
-Details are fuzzy, but they recollect his joining the military, losing a leg and residing in New York; but to date no confirming records have been located.
-His sister Connie mentioned at brother Charles funeral that Anthony was her last living brother, so he presumably died after 1939 [the youngest niece would have been four and at an age to recall chocolate bunnies] and before 1959, likely never married and had no offspring.
+His two nieces (Charles’ daughters) recall that “Uncle Tony” arrived on Easter with solid chocolate bunnies for them (one Easter, many Easters?).
+Details are fuzzy, but they recollect his joining the military, losing a leg (or maybe an arm) and residing in New York; but to date no confirming records have been located.
+His sister Connie. in 1959, mentioned at brother Charles funeral that Charles was her last living brother, so he presumably Anthony died after 1939 [the youngest niece would have been four and at an age to recall chocolate bunnies] and before 1959.
+When his sister Connie died in 1974, her estate was split between my mother and her siblings, so likely he never married and had no offspring.

 I thought I had a lead, as the following names were found in the Detroit City Directory: